LamChob/CODAI22-Page/index.md

 - Applications: processing of embedded vision, time-series data, etc.
 - Novel brain-inspired algorithm for Edge AI
 - Compiler and optimization techniques for beyond-von-Neumann AI accelerators

+## How to Find Us

+On-Site: The workshop will be held in Building H, Ground Floor, Room H0.07 of the ESWeek Conference Venue.
+More Infomation [here](https://esweek.org/venue-floorplan/)

+Online: We will post a link to the Zoom Meeting before the event starts here on the Website.

 ## Review
 CODAI 2022 was a great success with many contributions from academia, industry, and international tech leaders.
 We accepted five high-quality papers and were positively surprised by the quality and extensiveness of submitted papers (one paper even open sourced their code on GitHub after the notification of acceptance).